 Department Awards for Undergraduate Students

-Named for and established by two distinguished political scientists figuring prominently in the Department's history are awards recognizing the exemplary work of Vanderbilt undergraduates.
+Named for and established by three distinguished political scientists figuring prominently in the Department's history are awards recognizing the exemplary work of Vanderbilt undergraduates.

 The Avery Leiserson Award